 His name was Auto.
 Probably because he loved car rides.

 Just for dogs

 Margaret explained that the library was just for dogs.
 It wasn’t like a people library.
-Dogs could just be dogs.
-They didn’t have to be on good behavior all the time.
-They could chew the books into pieces, bring muddy bones in from the yard, and turn the water bowls upside down, all without getting in trouble.
+Dogs didn’t have to be on good behavior when they were there.
+They could chew the books into pieces, bring muddy bones in from the library yard, and turn the water bowls upside down, all without getting in trouble.

 And it was never quiet inside.
-There was always a lot of barking and whining.
-Sometimes growling.
+There was always a lot of barking and growling.
 But that was okay, that’s what dogs did.

 People weren’t allowed inside the library unless they brought something the dogs really wanted, like comic books.
 The library didn’t have any of those.
 Or a bag of stuffed toys.
 There were never enough.

 Margaret first took Auto to the library kitchen.
 It was a popular place.
 Dogs gathered there to get treats and gossip with the other dogs.

 Arthur, who delivered books to the library, was also in charge of the kitchen.
 He made sure to put enough water in the water bowls and enough biscuits in the biscuit vending machine.
 There were other kinds of treats in the kitchen, but biscuits were everybody’s favorite.
 Another favorite were the dried meatballs.
 Least favorite were the fish sticks.
 Margaret didn’t know who put them in there.
 It was probably Stanley the Mischief Dog.
 He liked to play tricks.

 Next, Margaret showed Auto the library yard.
 The dogs went out there to run around, dig holes, and bury books.
 They chewed on small tree branches and peed wherever they wanted.

 Auto dashed toward the mud pit.
 That’s what Margaret called it.
 It had a lot of buried books.
 Some dog collars too.